matcook/cits3001-project/README.md

 ## Setup

-A ``requirements.txt`` file is provided with the necessary dependencies to install.
-This project was developed with ``virtualenv`` and ``pip``.
+A `requirements.txt` file is provided with the necessary dependencies to install.
+This project was developed with `virtualenv` and `pip`.

 If a virtual environment is desired, run the following commands:

 ```
 virtualenv venv
 [ACTIVATE VIRTUAL ENVIRONMENT.
 STEPS WILL DIFFER BASED ON OS]
-pip install -r requirements.txt
 ```

-If no virtual environment is desired, then only one command needs to be run:
+Once the environment has been created, then the packages can be installed.
+To run the training for the second agent, it is necessary to install [`PyTorch`](https://pytorch.org/get-started/locally/) prior to installing the `requirements.txt`.

+**NOTE**: CUDA (Version 11.8 was used) has to be installed to run training on the GPU.

+Once installed, run the following command to download and install the remaining packages:

 ```
 pip install -r requirements.txt